Aircraft Maintenance Engineering Salary in India & Abroad

 Why Licensing Should Not Be Given Easily

 Degrees today are easy to obtain — even through distance learning.
-But an AME Licence should never be treated like a degree, because:
+But an AME License should never be treated like a degree, because:

 • accidents cannot be allowed to happen, like road accidents.